The resorts at Disney World have some of the most amazing themed hotels around the world.

 Pros and cons for renting DVC points

-Although DVC rental brokers are not affiliated with Disney, you still get most of the perks that come with staying at a Disney property.
+Although DVC resort brokers are not affiliated with Disney, you still get most of the perks that come with staying at a Disney property.

 For example, one of the perks right now is extended evening hours on select nights for guests staying at select resorts and DVC properties.